 The Bank has a put option arising from an existing master agreement entered into by the Bank relating to an associated company.
-The terms of the agreement give the Bank a put option that is exercisable from 2013 onwards for the remaining term of the agreement.
-The put option grants the Bank the right to receive a payment in exchange for its shares one year after the option, based on pre-determined formulas included in the agreement.
-As of December 31, 2014, the estimated fair value of this option is approximately SAR 215.1 million (2013: SAR 108.2 million), and has not been included in the table below.
+The terms of the agreement give the Bank a put option and gives the counter party a call option, that is exercisable from 2013 onwards for the remaining term of the agreement.
+The Bank has valued only the put option, as the call option is deemed to be out of the money.
+The put option, once exercised, grants the Bank the right to receive a payment in exchange for its shares one year after the exercize, based on pre-determined formulas included in the agreement.
+As of December 31, 2015, the estimated fair value of this option is approximately SAR 299.2 million (2014: SAR 215.1 million), with the corresponding income included in gains on investments, net.
+These amounts are not included in the table below.

-c) Derivative financial instruments are summarized as follows:
+Derivative financial instruments are summarized as follows: